scrapy/scrapy/docs/topics/downloader-middleware.rst

 .. class:: scrapy.extensions.robotstxtparser.RobotsParser

-    .. method:: __init__(content, crawler)
+    .. method:: from_crawler(crawler, content)

       Parse the content of a robots.txt_ file as bytes.
+This must be a class method.
+      It must return a new instance of the parser backend.

+      :param crawler: crawler which made the request
+      :type crawler: :class:`~scrapy.crawler.Crawler` instance

       :param content: Content of a robots.txt_ file.
       :type content: bytes

-      :param crawler: crawler which made the request
-      :type crawler: :class:`~scrapy.crawler.Crawler` instance

     .. method:: allowed(url, user_agent)